Rakesh9100/CalcDiverse/Calculators/Cricket Calculator/README.md

-# Cricket Calculator Project
+# Cricket Calculator

 ## Overview
-The Cricket Calculator project is a web applicati>
+The Cricket Calculator is a web application
+>

 ## Features
 - Batsman Strike Rate Calculator